Quantizations of local surfaces and rebel instantons: Rebel instantons

 Note that the zero section $\ell$ of $Z_1$ contracts to a smooth point and Thm.~\ref{alltame} stands in stark contrast to the case of $k \geq 3$ where the zero section $\ell$ of $Z_k$ contracts to a $\frac1k (1,1)$ singularity.

 \begin{theorem} Let $k \geq 3$.
 Then $Z_k$ produces rebel instantons for any holomorphic Poisson structure $\sigma$. \end{theorem}

-We conclude with an outlook for what we expect to happen when considering higher powers of $\hbar$.
+To be interesting from a physical perspective, it is important that the first-order deformations parametrized by a holomorphic Poisson structure can be continued to all higher orders, which was shown in \S \ref{quantizableimmersions}, at least for Poisson structures tangent to a fibre of the projection to $\mathbb P^1$.
+Thms.~\ref{alltame} and \ref{rebels} now exhibit a phenomenon that can already be observed at first order in $\hbar$ and for higher orders in $\hbar$ we expect Thms.~\ref{alltame} and \ref{rebels} to generalize as follows.

-Phrased in the language of (rebel) instantons, Rem.~\ref{higherhbar} suggests that for the minimally degenerate Poisson structure $\sigma_0$ on $Z_1$, we expect an isomorphism $\mathbb{QI}_j (\mathcal Z_1 (\sigma_0)) \simeq \mathbb{MI}_j (Z_1)$, {\it i.e.}\ the absence of rebel instantons implies that the moduli of noncommutative and classical instantons are isomorphic even when considering arbitrary powers of $\hbar$.
+Phrased in the language of (rebel) instantons, Rem.~\ref{higherhbar} suggests that for the minimally degenerate Poisson structure $\sigma_0$ on $Z_1$, we expect an isomorphism $\mathbb{QI}_j (\mathcal Z_1 (\sigma_0)) \simeq \mathbb{MI}_j (Z_1)$, {\it i.e.}\ the absence of rebel instantons implies that the moduli of noncommutative and classical instantons are isomorphic for arbitrary powers of $\hbar$.

-Conversely, we expect the existence of $n$-rebel instantons (as for example in Thm.~\ref{rebels}) to imply the existence of noncommutative instantons whose minimal representatives $\mathbf p = \sum_{n \geq 0} p_n \hbar^n$ contain non-vanishing terms $p_n$, {\it i.e.}\ $n$-rebel instantons produce noncommutative instantons up to $\hbar^n$.
+On the other hand we expect the existence of $n$-rebel instantons (as for example in Thm.~\ref{rebels}) to imply the existence of noncommutative instantons whose minimal representatives $\mathbf p = \sum_{n \geq 0} p_n \hbar^n$ contain non-vanishing terms $p_n$, {\it i.e.}\ $n$-rebel instantons produce noncommutative instantons up to $\hbar^n$.